crmlatte/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list students
-2. System shows a list of persons
+2. System shows a list of students
 3. User requests to delete a specific student in the list
 4. System shows confirmation message.
 5. User confirms.
 6. System deletes the student from the list.

-    Use case ends.
+7. Use case ends.

 **Extensions**

 * 2a.
 The list is empty.

-  Use case ends.
+  * Use case ends.

 * 5a.
 User declines.

-  Use case ends.
+  * Use case ends.

 **Use case: UC2 - Edit a student's contact details**

 **MSS**

 1. User requests to edit some details of an entry.
-2. System shows a list of persons.
+2. System shows a list of students.
-3. User specifies what to edit (e.g. GitHub username, email).
+3. User specifies who and what to edit (e.g. John Doe, GitHub username).
 4. User enters new value.
 5. System updates the information.

-    Use case ends.
+6. Use case ends.

 **Extensions**

 * 2a.
 The list is empty.

-  Use case ends.
+  * Use case ends.

 * 3a.
 The prefix does not exist.
   * 3a1.
 System shows an error message.

-      Use case resumes at step 3.
+  * Use case resumes at step 3.

 * 3a.
 User requests to cancel.

-  Use case ends.
+  * Use case ends.

 **Use case: UC3 - Add an assignment deadline**